ARM-software/arm-systemready/SystemReady-band/README.md

 4. To start the build of the ACS live image, execute the below step <br />
  `./build-scripts/build-systemready-band-live-image.sh`

-5. If all the above steps are successful, then the  bootable image will be available at **/path-to-arm-systemready/SystemReady-band/output/systemready_acs_live_image.img.xz**
+5. If all the above steps are successful, then the  bootable image will be available at <br />
+   `/path-to-arm-systemready/SystemReady-band/output/systemready_acs_live_image.img.xz`

 Note: The image is generated in a compressed (.xz) format.
 The image must be uncompressed before it is used.<br />

-## Build output
+### Build output
 This image comprise of single FAT file system partition recognized by UEFI: <br />
 - 'BOOT_ACS' <br />
   Approximate size: 640 MB <br />